 Skiers also use similar safety gear as snowboarders.

 What’s new?
-Ski bindings from companies such as KneeBindings, made with super-strong, carbon-fiber-reinforced plastics, are designed to release a skier’s foot laterally during a fall.
-KneeBindings says its product can reduce the chance of painful ligament injuries that might require surgery, compared to bindings that release only from the heel or toe.
+Ski bindings made with super-strong, carbon-fiber-reinforced plastics, are designed to release a skier’s foot laterally during a fall.
+The manufacturer says that this can reduce the chance of painful ligament injuries that might require surgery, compared to bindings that release only from the heel or toe.

-Traditional hockey sticks were made with wood, but today many are made with composite plastics, such as glass- and carbon-fiber-reinforced plastics, and tough plastic fibers such as Kevlar® to improve their performance.
-Early hockey skates were made of leather, but today they’re made with a wide variety of plastics to cushion the feet and provide sturdy ankle support for increased stability and agility.
+Traditional hockey sticks were made with wood, but today many are made with composite plastics, such as glass- and carbon-fiber-reinforced plastics, and tough plastic fibers to improve their performance.
+Early hockey skates were made of leather, but today they’re usually made with a wide variety of plastics to cushion the feet and provide sturdy ankle support for increased stability and agility.

 Plastic Innovations Continue …